sukjulian/segnn-hemodynamics/README.md

     ├── lumen_wall_idcs
     └── outlets_idcs5
 ```
-If you have questions, feel free to [contact me](mailto:j.m.suk@utwente.nl).
+If you have questions, feel free to open an [issue](https://github.com/sukjulian/segnn-hemodynamics/issues) or [contact me](mailto:j.m.suk@utwente.nl).
 Depending on the size of your meshes, parallelised training across multiple GPUs might be neccessary.
 Distributed parallel training is available via the option `--num_gpus`.
+If you are not sure how to set the radii in `PoolingClusterSampling` you can try using `scripts/estimate_neighbourhoods_radii.py`.

 ## Credits
 If you found this repository useful, please consider citing our paper: